erickbressani/SpecificaThor/README.md

 It should work like that:
 *if ((!lot.Expired && !lot.Interdicted) || (lot.AvailableOnStock && lot.Expired))*

-You can set a custom message on the specification chain like this
+You can set a custom message on the specification chain like this:
 ```
 ...
 Specification.Create(lot)
                  .IsNot<Expired>()